 Deputy Chief Editors: Sophie Nicholson and Julie Charpentrat

-Regional heads: Rachel Blundy (Asia Pacific), Leila Macor (Latin America), Nina Lamparski (Africa), Bronwen Roberts (Europe), Khaled Soubeih (Middle East and North Africa) and Arthur MacMillan (USA and Canada).
+Regional heads: Rachel Blundy (Asia-Pacific), Leila Macor (Latin America and Spain), Nina Lamparski (Africa), Bronwen Roberts (Europe), Khaled Soubeih (Middle East and North Africa) and Arthur MacMillan (USA and Canada).

 Find out more about the editors and the whole AFP Fact Check team here.